shawn-nabizada/Resonus/README.md

 ## How to run

-The backend is deployed on Render (free tier).
+The backend is deployed on Render (free tier) at https://resonus-backend.onrender.com/.
 Note: Render will spin the service down after a period of inactivity (approximately 15 minutes).
 When the service is spun down, the next incoming request will cause Render to start the instance again — expect a cold-start delay on the first request after idle.
-Point the frontend to the deployed base URL (for example `https://your-app.onrender.com`) and replace that placeholder with the actual Render URL for this project.

 ### Run the iOS frontend (Xcode)